 A graduate of Widener University, Ms. Frankel received a Juris Doctor in 2008 and obtained a Bachelor of Science in Criminal Justice, cum laude, from Northeastern University in 2005.
 While attending Northeastern University, Ms. Frankel was a Division I scholarship athlete for the Women’s Varsity Rowing Team.

 She was previously involved with Breastcancer.org’s Young Friends Committee and Montgomery County Child Advocacy Project as a Board Member and Child Advocate.
-She has a personal passion in advocacy for children with sensory differences and special needs in an educational setting, but has chosen to keep those specific efforts and contributions private.
+She has a personal passion for advocacy for children with sensory differences and special needs in an educational setting but has chosen to keep those specific efforts and contributions private.